 WHAT IS THE WILDLIFE CONSERVATION CORPS?

 The Wildlife Conservation Corps (WCC) provides training to students interested in campaigning for wildlife and habitats.
-Students in this program will support WCS's Blue York campaign (
+Students in this program will support the New York Seascape by advocating for conservation actions in local communities.

 WHAT WILL YOU DO AS A WCC MEMBER?

-Work within the Brooklyn community to run a campaign supporting wildlife conservation, learn how environmental policies impact communities and the health of the environment, and explore ways you can influence change as a young leader.
+WCC students work within the Brooklyn community to run a campaign supporting wildlife conservation, learn how environmental policies impact communities and the health of the environment, and explore ways you can influence change as a young leader.
+This year students will plan and coordinate the Youth Ocean Conservation Summit hosted at the Aquarium.
+WCC also assist with World Oceans Day activities in June 2020.

 WHAT WILL YOU RECEIVE?